VexenaRat/Vexena-Android-Rat/README.md

 <a href="https://streamable.com/m5ajjs"/> Streamable Link</a>
 <br>
 <br>
-No, this is not re-skinned rat, i just made this from stract.
+No, this is not some re-skinned - ugly designed rat (not to mention), i just made this from stract.
 I select this name from a hero in Mobile Legends game xD.
 <br>

 <br>
 What this program can do?
 <b>